History and Funding

 Denominators and Controls Information

-Birth statistics are provided by the National Institute of Statistics.
-The same population definition is used for the birth statistics except for induced abortions.
+Birth statistics are provided by the National Institute of Statistics (Insee).
 Some background information is also available from the general population statistics.
+Number of births per maternal age group and number of births per months are recorded.
 No information on controls is collected.

 Ethics & Consent